 Love your Heart

 To live you “got’ta have heart!”
-Thus, we all need to evaluate our cardiovascular health.
-Heart disease still accounts for more than half of deaths in the US.
+Thus, we all should evaluate our risk of heart disease regularly.
+According to the American Heart Association, “heart disease remains the nation’s leading cause of death and has been for more than 90 years.”
+Cardiovascular disease still accounts for more than half of deaths in the US.
 Cancer, the second largest killer, only accounts for a little more than half as many deaths.
 With those sobering statistics in mind, let us explore ways to improve our chances of not becoming one of them.
-First, let us identify some risk factors for heart disease and see how we fair in these areas.
+First, let us identify some cardiovascular disease risk factors and see how we fair in these areas.
 After all, you cannot fix something if you don’t know it’s broken or in danger of breaking.

 - Avoid caffeine, cigarettes and other stimulants for at least 30 minutes beforehand